lnribeiro/jsfreelist/README.md

 To browse the internet without javascript, we recommend:

 **Disable Javascript** [[Firefox]](https://addons.mozilla.org/en-US/firefox/addon/disable-javascript/) [[Chrome]](https://chrome.google.com/webstore/detail/disable-javascript/jfpdlihdedhlmhlbgooailmfhahieoem): Most user-friendly option, but least efficient.
 Recommended for users who don't want permanent whitelists and blacklists, so a site will either work without js at all or must be whitelisted temporarily, with good and bad code running.
-Go to options, turn **Default state** as **JS Off** and **Disable behavior** by **By tab**.
+Go to options, turn **Default state** as **JS Off** and **Disable behavior** as **By tab**.

 **LibreJS** [[Firefox]](https://www.gnu.org/software/librejs/): Blocks nonfree nontrivial javascript while allowing opensource and simple codes to run, avoiding a lot of trouble without breaking many sites.
-For advanced users that want more control or casual users who don't want to don't want a lot of stress and still have full freedom.
+For advanced users that want more control but not too much work and casual users who don't want a lot of stress but still want full freedom.

 **NoScript** [[Firefox]](https://addons.mozilla.org/en-US/firefox/addon/noscript/) [[Chrome]](https://chrome.google.com/webstore/detail/noscript/doojmbjmlfjjnbmnoijecmcbfeoakpjm): Works better on Firefox.
 Blocks javascript, flash and other executable content.
 Extremely powerful heavy use of white/blacklisting for advanced users, but also very user-friendly if you have the patience to understand and use it.